eeijcea/cordova-plugin-uic-udp/README.md

 cordova-plugin-uic-udp
 ======================

-A Cordova plugin for UDP communications
+A Cordova plugin for UDP communications.
+Based in the original UDP plugin from applejacko (https://github.com/applejacko/cordova-plugin-uic-udp) but added new Method for:

+Sent UDP request (SSDP Discovery) and wait for Answers.